 You're what we refer to as an 'Adult Dependant'.
-Our Extended Family Policy means that you may be able to stay on your family's cover for an extra 25% of their health cover premium, provided you are:
+Our Extended Family Policy means that you may be able to stay on your family's cover for an additional fee determined by us, provided you are:

 Time to start sweet-talking your parents – they’ll need to call us on 13 16 42 to see if they’re eligible to update their policy and keep you covered.

 If you have recently finished full time study or turned 25, you may no longer be covered under your parents' health insurance.

 In this case, if you don't take out your own cover, you will lose access to important things like private hospital treatment with your choice of doctor, emergency ambulance and Extras like dental and physio.

 Your ability to claim immediately when re-joining health insurance may also be impacted.
 A break in your cover means no continuity and you may need to reserve waiting periods.

 For example, if you have a break in your cover, you'll have to wait 6 months to claim on a new pair of glasses or contact lenses.
 If optical was covered by your family's policy, however, and you also choose a policy which includes optical, you may be able to avoid the waiting period on this service.